Yes, you are back up on our homepage today: https://81018.com/believed/ Essentially, inspired by Murray Gell-Mann, I thought you would want to know.

 Between the Planck scale and “CERN-scale of measurements,” there are 67 doublings (or notations or causal sets) of the Planck base units.

-[If assume the very first instant of the universe is that which is defined by Planck Time and Planck Length and Planck Mass and Planck Charge and that there is a natural base-2 expansion, the 202nd notation includes the current day and time].
+[If we assume the very first instant of the universe is that which is defined by Planck Time and Planck Length and Planck Mass and Planck Charge and that there is a natural base-2 expansion, the 202nd notation includes the current day and time].

 Perhaps it might be better to start at the first doubling and to observe the logical possibilities.